Copyright (c) Meta Platforms, Inc. and affiliates.

 def prepare_marginal_dist_for_raking(

-dict_of_dicts: Dict[str, Dict[str, float]]
+dict_of_dicts: Dict[str, Dict[str, float]],

 ) -> pd.DataFrame: